Printable versionSend by emailPDF version

 - What companies are the best candidates?
 Any early-stage company with employee wages that engage in research or technology development is a good candidate.

 - When do companies need to act?
-Companies can take advantage of the incentive i the 2017 tax year (filed in calendar year 2018).
+Companies can take advantage of the incentive in the 2018 tax year (filed in calendar year 2019).
 However, QSB Credits must be claimed on an originally-filed federal income tax return.
 Additionally, the sooner the QSB credit is claimed, the sooner a company can begin realizing the savings.